mabr0wn/docker-django-nginx-postgres-redis-containers/README.md

 $ eval "$(docker-machine env production)"
 ```

 Finally, let's build the Django app again in the cloud.
 This time we need to use a slightly different Docker Compose file that does not mount a [volume](https://docs.docker.com/engine/admin/volumes/) in the container.
+Why?
+Well, the volume is perfect for local development since we can update our local code in the "web" directory and the changes will immediately take affect in the container.
+In production, there's no need for this, obviously.